7YV3R/core-os/README.md

 This repo represents my personal steps into the amzing world of Atomic Desktop.
-Started off by tinkering with Aurora (KDE Spin-Off from Universal Blue), but got frustrated with all the (very intense customization and modifications of Fedora Kinoite).
+Started off by tinkering with Aurora (KDE Spin-Off from Universal Blue), but got frustrated with all the (very intense) customization and modifications of Fedora Kinoite.

 So tried to build my own custom spin of Fedora Kinoite (KDE Spin of Fedoras Atomic Desktop).